arilamstein/state-crime-analysis/README.md

-# An Analysis of US State Historic Crime Rates
+# An Analysis of US Historic Crime Rates

 This application contains an interactive analysis of US historic crime rates using the R programming language and the [shiny](http://shiny.rstudio.com/) framework.